 Despite glowing reviews, the film failed to recoup the $2.3 million spent on the production.
 Some have suggested it might have been too "dark" for the 1946 postwar holiday season.
 The film didn't become a Christmas classic until the 1970s, after its copyright had expired and it began being aired on television on Christmas Eve.

 The ending to this movie, if any of you still haven't seen it, will bring tears to your eyes and remind you of how many lives YOU touch every day.
-So, this Christmas, I want to thank you for your loyalty and support, and wish you peace, joy and health on this special day.
-I'd like to leave you with one final thought — an idea for what to gift those on your Christmas list, as quoted by novelist Oren Arnold.
+So, this holiday season, I want to thank you for your loyalty and support, and wish you peace, joy and health on this special day.
+I'd like to leave you with one final thought — an idea for what to gift those on your Holiday shopping list, as quoted by novelist Oren Arnold.
 The best part?
 These gifts don't come from a store and they keep on giving all year long.

 "Christmas Gift Suggestions: